stanford-policylab/opp/py/data_readme_template.md

   through the Google geocoder.

 ## Camden, NJ
+**Data notes**:
+- Data is deduplicated on case_number, reducing the number of records by ~5.4%;
+  this is equivalent to deduplicating on Incident Datetime, IncidentLocation, Department, OfficerName, SubjectGender, DateOfBirth, Race, and Ethnicity
+- Data does not contain search/contraband fields
+- There are 3 CFS_Codes, TRAFFIC STOP, PEDESTRIAN STOP, and freeform text, which is classified as vehicular since most reference a driver or traffic stop situation
+- It appears as though Camden police often classify hispanics as white, since the stop rate for whites is extremely high and there are no stops for hispanics
+- According to the PD, a "summons" is a citation, so that corresponds to citation_issued in this data

 ## Statewide, NV
 **Data notes**:
 - Nevada does not seem to record Ethnicity or have any records of Hispanic